 The Group's financial assets are cash and cash equivalents and trade and other receivables.

 The credit risk on liquid funds is mitigated by the use of bank counterparties with high credit-ratings assigned by international credit-rating agencies.
-Kaupthing Singer and Friedlander went into administration and all of its balances are provided against (see note 21).
 Further information on the Group's credit risk is detailed within the Group Strategic Report.